-Generally, you work on agent configuration by selecting an extension in the General window, then clicking another tab to work on the settings in another other window.
-The features and functions available in the Agent Configuration windows vary depending on the type of extension selected.
+Generally, you work on extension configuration by selecting an extension on the General tab, then clicking another tab to work on the settings on those tabs.
+The features and functions available on the Extension Configuration tabs vary depending on the type of extension selected.

-When you select an extension in the General window-the first window you see when you first launch Agent Configuration-and work on it under other tabs, the extension number appears in the window title bar.
+When you select an extension in the General tab-the first tab you see when you open Extension Configuration-the extension number appears in the window title bar.

-The entire group of extensions is shown as a Agent/Supervisor/Extension side window list on the left side of the configuration window.
+The entire group of extensions is shown in an Agent/Supervisor/ Extension list on the left side of the configuration window.